 When you can’t engage, connection is simply not possible.
 This is confounding to healthy people that feel normal emotions.
 You’ll see dysfunction in the sexual arena, as well.
 Narcissists don’t equate sex with love, connection, care, and bonding.
 A degree of emotional intelligence is required to feel these positive emotions.
 To narcs, sex is viewed, more in terms of power, entitlement and control.
 Loving emotion will not be part of the equation.

-If you’re married to a narc, and are planning to stay in the marriage, this book is full of useful tips on how to disarm a narcissist: “Disarming the Narcissist: How to Stay Married to a Naricissistic Partner and Be (Reasonably) Happy.”
+If you’re married to a narc, and are planning to stay in the marriage, this book is full of useful tips on how to disarm a narcissist: “Disarming the Narcissist: Surviving & Thriving With The Self-Absorbed.”
 The experiences in this book are shared by real people who are currently in a relationship with a narc or have been in one previously.
 You’ll learn effective strategies to better handle the exasperating narcissistic behavior you’ve been subjected to, and perhaps a new perspective in which to view it.

 If you are in a relationship with one of these two years old, at some point you will come to your senses, and try to extricate yourself from your prison.
 Realize that you are in for the ride of your life.
 Because narcissists don’t communicate, it will get ugly.

 Prepare yourself for this reality, set iron-clad boundaries, and practice self-care every single day to shore up your stamina, self-esteem, and sanity.
 You’re going to need it.
 The narcissist does not want to live alone in his own distorted reality.
 He wants to keep you captive to feed is supply.